-A key issue that employers are often interested in, particularly in the current times where more employees are working remotely than ever before, is the steps an employer may lawfully take to survey their employees.
+A key issue that employers are often interested in, particularly given the rise of remote and hybrid working arrangements, is the steps an employer may lawfully take to survey their employees.

 A consideration of this issue requires a close examination of federal as well as state and territory legislation.
 This article looks at federal and New South Wales laws.
 The position in other Australian states and territories may differ.